 5: Wrexham - Ruabon - Trevor - Froncysyllte - Lllangollen

-Routes 2, 2A and 2C are Arriva Monday to Saturday daytime routes that offer a frequency of up to four buses per hour with two of these extending all of the way to Oswestry.
-For Sundays and bank holidays, it is the seven day service 5 that plies a similar route to give some semblance of a week round service, albeit with Oswestry and Chirk left out.
+Routes 2, 2A and 2C are Arriva Monday to Saturday daytime routes that offer a frequency of up to four buses per hour with two of these extending the whole way to Oswestry.
+For Sundays and bank holidays, it is the seven-day service 5 that plies a similar route to give some semblance of a week round service, albeit with Oswestry and Chirk left out.

 11/11A Holywell - Queensferry - Chester

 11F/11G/11M/11X Rhyl - Prestatyn - Holywell

 It is my understanding that it once was possible to travel from Chester to Rhyl using a single bus journey but that may be a case of my memory fooling me.
 Nevertheless, a change of bus is now needed to do the same journey.
 With the length being more than two hours, you would want to be intrepid not to use a train instead but it is the added intermediate stopping points where buses come into their own.
 Coverage of the day extends from early morning to late at night and service frequencies are respectable too, extending from half-hourly to two-hourly depending on the time of day and the day of the week.
 That these are seven-day services is another asset in an age when Sunday bus services are much curtailed.
 Some journeys serve Flint and some serve Mold, though either of these calling points is in a minority compared to others.